pingcap/tispark/dev/README.md

 1. In Intellij IDEA

-    1. you should download the [google-java-format plugin]() via marketplace.
+    1. you should download the [Google-Java-format Plugin](https://plugins.jetbrains.com/plugin/8527-google-java-format) via marketplace.
 Restart IDE, and enable google-java-format by checking the box in `Other Settings`.

-    2. you may also use [java-google-style xml file](./intellij-java-google-style.xml) and export the schema to Intellij:
+    2. you may also use [Java-Google-style xml file](./intellij-java-google-style.xml) and export the schema to Intellij:

         `Preferences`->`Editor`->`Code Style`->`Import Scheme`->`Intellij IDEA Code Style XML`.

-2. You may also run [javafmt script](./javafmt) before you commit & push to corresponding dev branch.
+2. You may also run [Java format script](./javafmt) before you commit & push to corresponding dev branch.

     ```shell script
    ./dev/javafmt